The RSK shelter can potentially lower the risk of hypothermia

-Using reciprocal frames inside the shelter to prevent hypothermia
+Using reciprocal frames to help prevent hypothermia

 Reciprocal frame 1